 The LG 38WN95C-W is way better than the LG 38WQ88C-W, It has a 38-inch curved display that supports DisplayHDR 600 for brighter images with 135% sRGB rate and 98% DCI-P3 color output giving you amazing color Also it has 144Hz refresh rate, AMD FreeSync/G-Sync compatible that gives you smoother gameplay experience at a reasonable price tag as the LG 38QQ88C-W, so this is perfect for gaming and working.

 This is another great monitor from Dell, It has a 38-inch curved display with a USB Type C port, 60Hz refresh rate, a fully adjustable stand, and amazing built quality.
 The monitor is perfect for multitasking and productivity, and the amazing response times give you more smooth work and overall good picture quality.

 If you are very serious about image quality and color accuracy then the ViewSonic VP3881 is the right choice.
 This is one of the best in the market with amazing pro-level color outputs, It has 38 inches WQHD+ ultrawide curved display with a 100% sRGB rate, 14 bit, 4.39 trillion colors, and the image quality is top-notch, it is great for high-end graphic designing and editing work, the price is high but the quality is amazing.

-While choosing a working monitor with a big screen and all useful specs like a USB Type C port and amazing image quality is quite difficult because there are many options but not all are perfect, every monitor has a downside such as the LG 38WQ88C-W, but few are perfect like the LG38WN95C-W, it has all useful features with a reasonable price tag, so I will recommend this monitor due to its amazing image quality and the price tag is very good.
-I hope this post helps you to choose the right product for your need.
+Choosing a working monitor with a big screen and all useful specs like a USB Type C port and amazing image quality is quite difficult because there are many options but not all are perfect, Every monitor has a downside such as the LG 38WQ88C-W, but few are perfect like the LG38WN95C-W, it has all useful features with a reasonable price tag, so I will recommend this monitor due to its amazing image quality and the price tag is very good.
+I hope this post helps you to choose the right product for your needs.